ranaroussi/qtpylib/docs/source/blotter.rst

 ===================

 Market Data retrieval is done by a piece of software called a **Blotter**.
-A Blotter connects to the broker (in QTPy-Lib's case, Interactive Brokers via TWS/IB), handles incoming market data and passes it to the algo for processing.
+A Blotter connects to the broker (in QTPyLib's case, Interactive Brokers via TWS/IB), handles incoming market data and passes it to the algo for processing.

 Blotters optionally (but usually) also take care of storing the market data in a Database for later analysis, back-testing new strategies, etc.

-In QTPy-Lib's case, the Blotter handle all of the above, while your algorithms subscribe to the Blotter's updates via pub/sub mechanism using ZeroMQ - a blazing fast Message Queue.
+In QTPyLib's case, the Blotter handle all of the above, while your algorithms subscribe to the Blotter's updates via pub/sub mechanism using ZeroMQ - a blazing fast Message Queue.

 .. note::
-    QTPy-Lib was designed with a **"One Blotter To Rule Them All"** design in mind.
+    QTPyLib was designed with a **"One Blotter To Rule Them All"** design in mind.
 All your algorithms can listen to a single Blotter running in the background without a problem and without consuming any unnessecery system resources.